-RULES AND REGULATIONS GOVERNING ALL ATHLETIC TEAMS AT First Presbyterian Academy

-Believing that one of the basic values of participation in High School sports is for the player to be brought under a system of requirements to which he/she must conform to participate, each coach will be expected to enforce the following minimum rules in all sports at First Presbyterian Academy.
+RULES AND REGULATIONS GOVERNING ALL ATHLETIC TEAMS AT First Presbyterian Academy the player to be brought under a system of requirements to which he/she must conform to participate, each coach will be expected to enforce the following minimum rules in all sports at First Presbyterian Academy.
 (Note: These are minimum requirements and each coach may elect to add other requirements for his/her particular team.)
 It will be the Athletic Director's responsibility to make sure each coach is informed of these minimum requirements for the teams and is enforcing these requirements.
 Further, it will be expected that each candidate be given a written copy of these expectations and that a copy be sent home to each player's parents soon after team rosters are determined.
 Each coach should spend some amount of time with his/her team discussing and emphasizing these requirements.